thiblahute/meson-website/Reference-manual.md

 ### benchmark

 Creates a benchmark item that will be run when the benchmark target is run.
-The behaviour of this function is identical to `test`.
+The behaviour of this function is identical to `test` with the exception that there is no `is_parallel` keyword, because benchmarks are never run in parallel.

 ### build_target